getsentry/sentry-clj/README.md

 [API Documentation](https://develop.sentry.dev/sdk/event-payloads/message/)

-When an event has a `:message` key, the following data should be contained within a map, thus:
+When an event has a `:message` key, either a simple string can be used, or if you require a parameterised message, the following data should be contained within a map, thus:

 - `:formatted` - A `String` containing the fully formatted message.
 If missing, Sentry will try to interpolate the `message`.
 - `:message` - An optional `String` containing the raw message.
 If there are params, it will be interpolated.